runpod-workers/worker-vllm/README.md

   - `HF_TOKEN`: Hugging Face token for private and gated models (e.g., Llama, Falcon).
   - `NUM_GPU_SHARD`: Number of GPUs to split the model across. (default: `1`)
   - `QUANTIZATION`: AWQ (`awq`), SqueezeLLM (`squeezellm`) or GPTQ (`gptq`) Quantization.
 The specified Model Repo must be of a quantized model. (default: `None`)
-  - `TRUST_REMOTE_CODE`: Whether to trust remote code with Hugging Face. (default: `0`)
   - `MAX_CONCURRENCY`: Max concurrent requests. (default: `100`)
   - `DEFAULT_BATCH_SIZE`: Token streaming batch size (default: `30`).
 This reduces the number of HTTP calls, increasing speed 8-10x vs non-batching, matching non-streaming performance.
   - `DISABLE_LOG_STATS`: Enable (`0`) or disable (`1`) vLLM stats logging.
   - `DISABLE_LOG_REQUESTS`: Enable (`0`) or disable (`1`) request logging.

 ### Option 2: Build Docker Image with Model Inside
-[!WARNING] If you are getting errors while building the image, try adding `ENV MAX_JOBS` to the Dockerfile and increase Docker memory limit to at least 25GB.

 To build an image with the model baked in, you must specify the following docker arguments when building the image:

 #### Arguments: